18F/automated-testing-playbook/pages/principles-practices-idioms.md

   data file or two, but preferably no file system dependencies whatsoever);
   very fast execution on the order of seconds
 - **Medium (Integration)**: Exercises interaction between discrete components;
-  may have file system dependencies or run multiple processes; runs on the order of minutes
+  may have file system dependencies or run multiple processes, including test databases; runs on the order of minutes
-- **Large (System)**: Exercises the entire system, end-to-end; used to identify catastrophic errors and performance bottlenecks at scale; may launch or interact with services in a datacenter, preferably with a staging environment to avoid affecting production (especially user traffic, and most especially advertising traffic!); can run on the order of minutes or hours
+- **Large (System)**: Exercises the entire system, end-to-end; used to identify catastrophic errors and performance bottlenecks at scale; may launch or interact with live databases or services in a datacenter, preferably within a staging environment to avoid affecting production (especially user traffic, and most especially advertising traffic!); can run on the order of minutes or hours

 The idea here is that you don’t want tests of only one size; different sizes of tests serve very different purposes, but all sizes are vital to the health